-I am currently undertaking a placement year with my university in a secondary school, specialising in the science department teaching and doing individual work with students between year 7 to 13.
+I am about to enter my final University year after a placement year in a secondary school, having specialised in the science department teaching and doing individual work with students between year 7 to 13.

 I like to work in a way that the student progresses the most in each lesson, by doing lessons in a way that makes them feel most comfortable learning, whether that be by going through everything with a fine tooth comb, going over work they have been given at school, doing exam practise or revising topics that they don't feel confident with.
 I do this by focusing on how they feel they best learn, visually or through discussion and I am willing to go extra lengths to make sure the students memorise, but also understand the content required, and not just retaining information for an exam, with the intention of later forgetting it.